 “Recently we’ve been using the term ‘moral injury’ as opposed to post-traumatic stress disorder, because it tracks better with veterans’ experiences,” Graeser said.
 “It is as if my rights or morals were violated.
 Not just by my experience, but by the leadership, by people I interacted with, by what I was supposed to have that I didn’t have.”

 Graeser trained as a chaplain at Fuller Theological Seminary in Pasadena, a place where he was constantly learning to read, write and think about evil.
 Contending with evil, he said, enabled him to find his own way to understand and ready himself against it.

 “When we’re hurt, or someone does something to us, the reason that it hurts us is not because it’s a new thing in the world.
 Like, if someone steals from you, thousands of people are stolen from every second,” Graeser said.
 “Whether it’s murder or assault or grief, this is just your invitation to this suffering that already exists in the world.”

-Even when speaking about the most devastating experiences a human being can have, Graeser smiled with ease and gestured wildly, frequently glancing out the wide window of his sunlit Toland Way office.
-His voice was intense and earnest, but he was able to laugh, to tell funny stories about his family, to gesticulate wildly.
+Even when speaking about the most devastating experiences a human being can have, Graeser smiled with ease, frequently glancing out the wide window of his sunlit Toland Way office.
+His voice was intense and earnest, but he was able to laugh, to tell funny stories about his family, to gesture wildly.
 This fundamental sense of peace arises, Graeser said, from an ability to wrangle with the human capacity for pain, rather than shield himself from it in fear.